|Architect: Ludwig Mies van der Rohe|

 Pavilions designed at international fairs are often temporary structures.
-They are removed shortly after the fair ends.
-As a matter of fact, the Barcelona Pavilion was demolished less than a year after the fair.
-Some drawings, traces of foundations and visuals are what are remained from this building.
+They are demolished shortly after the fair ends.
+As a matter of fact, the Barcelona Pavilion was demolished less than a year after the fair in 1929.

-According to these architectural critics, when a building is rebuilt in the same way, it has no architectural value.
+According to these architectural critics, if a building is rebuilt in the same design, it has no architectural value.
 On the contrary, structures are valuable as long as they go down in history.

-One of these is the program called “Interventions” directed by the Mies van der Rohe Foundation.
-Thanks to this program, invited artists and curators from various fields temporarily change the design of the Barcelona Pavilion with various interferences.
+One of these is the program, called “Interventions” directed by the Mies van der Rohe Foundation.
+Thanks to this program, invited artists and curators from various fields have temporarily changed the design of the Barcelona Pavilion with various interferences.